sedol1339/files/papers.md

     - We intoduce the Multilingual LibriSpeech (MLS) dataset derived from read audiobooks from LibriVox and consists of 8 languages, including about 44.5K hours of English and a total of about 6K hours for other languages

 Ravanelli, M., Zhong, J., Pascual, S., Swietojanski, P., Monteiro, J., Trmal, J., & Bengio, Y. (2020).
 Multi-task self-supervised learning for Robust Speech Recognition. arXiv, 2001.09239.
 Retrieved from https://arxiv.org/abs/2001.09239v2

+    - We propose PASE+, an improved version of PASE for self-supervised speech models, to perform better in noisy and reverberant environments.
+We employ an online speech distortion module, that contaminates the input signals with various disturbances (fig. 1).
+We also combine our CNN encoder with a quasi-recurrent neural network (QRNN).
+Finally, we refine the set of self-supervised workers.

 Rivière, M., Joulin, A., Mazaré, P.-E., & Dupoux, E. (2020).
 Unsupervised pretraining transfers well across languages. arXiv, 2002.02848.
 Retrieved from https://arxiv.org/abs/2002.02848v1